 Bachelor of Health Care, Nursing

-The Degree Programme in Nursing is a small, flexible and familiar programme with many international students.
+The Degree Programme Bachelor of Healthcare, Nursing is a small, flexible and familiar programme with many international students.
 We educate culturally competent registered nurses in a multicultural environment.

 The focus lies on international cooperation and we encourage our students to do parts of their studies at our partner universities or as free mover students.
 Project work, teamwork and blended learning are well established teaching methods within the programme.